-The ST is based on Protection Profile Machine Readable Travel Document with "ICAO Application", Extended Access Control [PP-MRTD-EAC].
+The ST is based on Protection Profile Machine Readable Travel Document with "ICAO Application", Extended Access Control [PP-MRTD-EACV2].

 The Target of Evaluation (TOE) is the contact/contactless integrated circuit chip of machine readable travel documents (MRTD's chip) based on the requirements of the International Civil Aviation Organization (ICAO).

-More specifically the TOE consists of operating system of MRTD's chip with ICAO application.
+More specifically the TOE consists of an ICAO and EAC compliant application (or operating system) of MRTD's chip (either a booklet, a contactless card or a combi/dual card).
 The TOE is programmed according to Logical Data Structure as defined in [ICAO-9303].